KonstantinSKY/ibench/Front-end/README.md

 - type text from the `email` variable to the WebElement
 - random delay from 0.2 to 1 seconds
 - check for new WebElement attribute `'value'= email`
-- found new parrent element to 2 levels up
+- find new parrent element to 2 levels up
-- found element by Tag `span`
+- find element by Tag `span`
 - check attribute `'class' = 'validation_status_ok'`

 ## Findind by locators and indexes of element in array of elements in `se.elems`
 sometimes we need to find a lot of elements then select one or more of them by index and continue searching inside it